jh-code/angular2-webpack-starter/README.md

 This is a basic Angular2 Webpack starter app.
 It features Ahead-of-Time compilation with tree-shaking for production and a development server without all the extra junk.

 It will bundle your entire app into a single HTML file with inline CSS and Javascript.
-Currently the build size is 1.5MB before gzip.
+Currently the build size is 1.3MB (296.3kB after gzip).

 ### Requirements